 With a straight back and your neck in a neutral position, stretch your legs out to the front and slowly lean back to return to your starting position.

 Put your BOSU ball on the floor so that the flat side is facing upwards.

-Kneel on the floor and place your forearms on the platform.
+Kneel on the floor in front of the ball and place your forearms on the platform.

 Contract your core and lift your knees, balancing your weight on the underside of your toes and your forearms.